puppetlabs-toy-chest/puppet-quest-guide/us_en/SETUP.md

 [PuTTY](http://www.putty.org/).
 Use the credentials provided on the VM console splash page to authenticate.

-## Get started

-Once the VM is set up and you have connected, you're ready to get started on the interactive lessons in the Quest Guide.
-Access the Quest Guide by opening a web browser on your host system and entering the Learning VM's IP address in the address bar: `http://<IP-ADDRESS>`.
-(Note that you must use `http`, as `https` will connect you to the PE console interface.)

 ## Localization

 The Learning VM's Quest Guide and Quest tool currently support English and